shah9678/Rocket_League-Adit-Shah/README.md

 ---

 ### Acknowledgments
-This project is supported by data from Omnic Data and Northeastern University, Roux Institute.
+This project is supported by data from Omnic Data.
 Special thanks to these organizations for facilitating the research.

 ---